little-world/rust-course/src/07-string-processing.md

 ## Zero-Copy String Operations

-The most efficient memory operation is **no operation at all**.
-Zero-copy techniques avoid allocating new strings by working with borrowed slices (`&str`) that point into existing data.
-This is critical for performance-sensitive code: allocation is expensive, and copying large strings can dominate runtime.

-Rust's ownership system makes zero-copy safe.
-The borrow checker ensures slices can't outlive the data they point to, preventing use-after-free bugs that plague C programs doing similar optimization.
+**Problem**: Parsing structured text (CSV, logs, configs) by creating owned `String` for each field wastes memory and CPU.
+A 10MB log file with 100K lines allocating strings for each line = 100K allocations + copying 10MB of data.
+Collecting parse results into `Vec<String>` when only processing once doubles memory usage.
+Manual string slicing with byte indices risks panicking on UTF-8 boundaries.

+**Solution**: Use iterator methods that return `&str` slices borrowing from original data: `split()`, `lines()`, `split_whitespace()`.
+Pass slices to processing functions instead of collecting into vectors.
+For conditional modification, use `Cow<str>` to borrow when unchanged, allocate only when needed.
+Always use `char_indices()` or `is_char_boundary()` before manual slicing to ensure UTF-8 safety.

+**Why It Matters**: Zero-copy parsing eliminates allocations entirely—10MB file processing uses 10MB (the file buffer) instead of 20MB (file + owned strings).
+String slicing is O(1)—just creating a fat pointer (2 words: pointer + length).
+Iterators are lazy: `split().take(3)` never scans past the 3rd delimiter.
+For hot paths processing millions of strings per second, avoiding allocation is the difference between 10K req/s and 100K req/s.

+**Use Cases**: CSV/TSV parsing (split by delimiter, process fields), log analysis (pattern matching on lines), configuration file parsing (key=value splitting), protocol parsing (header extraction), text search (finding substrings without copying), streaming data processing (process-then-discard pattern).

 ### Pattern 3: String Slicing and Splitting

-**Problem**: Parsing structured text (CSV, logs, configuration files) by creating owned strings for each field wastes memory and CPU time.

-**Solution**: Use iterators that return `&str` slices into the original string.
-Methods like `split()`, `lines()`, and `split_whitespace()` return iterators over borrowed slices.

-**Why This Matters**: Parsing a 10MB log file by allocating strings for each line and field can cause thousands of allocations.
-Zero-copy parsing borrows from the original buffer, reducing memory usage by orders of magnitude and eliminating allocation overhead.

-**Use Case**: Log parsing, CSV processing, configuration file parsing, text analysis on large files.

 ```rust
 //==============================